The 20 Best Micrognathia Doctors Near Me in Maryland, US

 English, French, Sango

 Dr. Rick Redett is the physician-in-chief for Johns Hopkins Medicine, vice dean for clinical affairs, and president of the Faculty Practice.
 As a professor of plastic and reconstructive surgery and pediatrics at the Johns Hopkins University School of Medicine, his areas of clinical expertise include pediatric plastic surgery, cleft lip and palate surgery, obstetric brachial plexus palsy reconstruction, facial paralysis, pediatric burn surgery and reconstruction and genital reconstruction.
 Dr. Redett serves as the director of the Cleft and Craniofacial Center, and the director of the Facial Paralysis and Pain Center at Johns Hopkins.
 Dr. Redett directs the genital transplant program at Johns Hopkins.
 He graduated from Dartmouth Medical School after earning his undergraduate degrees in biology and psychology at Emory University.
 He did his general surgery and plastic surgery training at The Johns Hopkins Hospital.
 After completing a one-year pediatric plastic surgery fellowship at the Hospital for Sick Children in Toronto, Canada, Dr. Redett joined the Johns Hopkins faculty.
 Dr. Redett lectures nationally on facial paralysis, genital reconstruction and many other pediatric plastic surgery topics.
 He is a member of many professional organizations including the American Cleft Palate – Craniofacial Association, American Association of Plastic Surgeons and the American Society of Plastic Surgeons.
 Dr. Redett has a strong commitment to international health and has done many teaching medical missions to Central and South America and Africa.
 Dr. Redett serves on the Board of ReSurge International, a 501(c)(3) not-for profit organization which provides reconstructive surgical care for poor children and adults who lack access and builds surgical capacity in developing countries.
 He and his wife Becky are the proud parents of three wonderful children.
 Dr. Redett is rated as an Advanced provider by MediFind in the treatment of Micrognathia.
-His top areas of expertise are Cleft Lip and Palate, Micrognathia, Facial Paralysis, Recurrent Peripheral Facial Palsy, and Gastric Bypass.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Cleft Lip and Palate, Micrognathia, Recurrent Peripheral Facial Palsy, Facial Paralysis, and Gastric Bypass.
+Dr. Redett is board certified in American Board Of Plastic Surgery.

 Advanced in Micrognathia